leomcelroy/svg-pcb/scratch-notes.md

 # TODO

+- [] fix gram js text to be faster
 - [] why is the wire path getting flattened, can't have holes
-- [] prevent auto-import with matching names
+- [x] prevent auto-import with matching names
 - [] cache recent files (up to five?)
 - [] add color pickers for board layers
 - [] add version system